Calibration / method of moments - Gali (2015)

 • Standard deviation of Pi = 0.01

-For the optimisation problem we use the L-BFGS algorithm implemented in Optim.jl.
+For the optimisation problem the L-BFGS algorithm implemented in Optim.jl is used.
 This optimisation algorithm is very efficient and gradient based.
 Note that all model outputs are differentiable with respect to the parameters using automatic and implicit differentiation.

 The package provides functions specialised for the use with gradient based code (e.g. gradient-based optimisers or samplers).
-For model statistics we can use get_statistics to get the mean of real wages and the standard deviation of inflation like this:
+For model statistics get_statistics can be used to get the mean of real wages and the standard deviation of inflation like this:

-First we pass on the model object, followed by the parameter values and the parameter names the values correspond to.
-Then we define the outputs we want: for the mean we want real wages and for the standard deviation we want inflation.
-We can also get outputs for variance, covariance, or autocorrelation the same way as for the mean and standard deviation.
+First the model object is passed on, followed by the parameter values and the parameter names the values correspond to.
+Then the desired outputs are defined: for the mean real wages are wanted and for the standard deviation inflation is wanted.
+Outputs for variance, covariance, or autocorrelation can also be obtained the same way as for the mean and standard deviation.

-Next, let's define a function measuring how close we are to our target for given values of and :std_a:
+Next, a function measuring how close the model is to the target for given values of and :std_a can be defined:

 julia> function distance_to_target(parameter_value_inputs)